 My daughter is 4 now, and has lots of “baby dolls”.
 She has My First Baby Annabell, Baby Annabell’s Brother, Baby Born, Cicciobello, and some others as well.
-The first thing you need to know when it comes to buying doll accessories is the size of the doll you’re shopping for.
-Here’s a list for some of the most popular UK dolls…
+So, the first thing you need to know when it comes to buying doll accessories is the size of the doll you’re shopping for.
+Here’s a list for some of the most popular UK dolls and their sizes…

 My First Baby Annabell: 36cm long.